Lone Worker Security in Construction

 Construction is considered a high-risk industry with 40 fatal and 61,000 non-fatal injuries being reported on construction sites in the UK between 2019 and 2020 (according to HSE).

-Whether it's climbing high ladders, working with heavy machinery, installing electrics, working on scaffolding, lifting and carrying, or working alone in unpredictable UK weather, there are many hazards associated with construction.
-Therefore, construction businesses have a duty to adopt all available measures to safeguard workers and ensure a quick response when an accident does occur.
+Whether it's climbing high ladders, working with heavy machinery, installing electrics, working on scaffolding, lifting and carrying, or working alone in unpredictable UK weather, construction and civil engineering have many hazards.
+Therefore, business owners and managers have a duty to put safety measures for construction workers in place to minimise the risks and ensure a quick response when an accident does occur.

 Take a look at our video to see how you can protect your construction workers from risk: